unkaktus/grill/README.md

 # cat probe | grill -i interface -dll gateway-MAC [-sll src-MAC] [-sip src-IP] > results
 ```

-The output format is `host:port,recievedChACKs,sendingTime`.
+The output format is `host:port,recievedChACKs,1stBurstSendingTime,2ndBurstSendingTime`.

 So it goes.
 Have fun and make love.